 Increases in renewable generation from new large scale solar and wind in the NEM continued from the 2018 trend.
 This additional supply has not led to lower spot price outcomes due to higher priced gas, hydro, and black-coal generation.

 Based on the January 2019 energy market, underlying prices are expected to remain strong due to the continuation of high gas prices, and low water storage levels as dry conditions and low rainfall persists across all regions.

 Want to find out the best times to tender for energy contracts?

 Knowing when to go to the market to purchase energy for your business at future prices is a great way to establish exactly how much you will be paying and for how long.

 The key is to know the exact time to go to the market.
-Our Energy Management Consultants are always plugged into the National Energy Market and will advise you when the time is right to enter into an energy contract.
-Call us on tel: 1 300 852 770 or send us an email on firstname.lastname@example.org.
+Our Energy Management Consultants are always plugged into the National Energy Market, as you can see in our January 2019 energy market wrap, and will advise you when the time is right to enter into an energy contract.
+Call us on tel: 1 300 852 770 or send us an email on email@example.com.